The four sub-projects

 In addition, new teaching and learning methods have changed the requirements for classrooms, meaning that no valid conclusions can be drawn from past measurements at this point in time.

 As part of the current project, first WLAN measurements (with additional manual spot checks to determine the measurement error range) were therefore carried out in the 2025/2026 academic year in order to be able to make statements about the utilisation of classrooms.
-The WLAN data proved to be too inaccurate, which is why alternative measurement methods are currently being evaluated.
+The WLAN data proved to be too inaccurate.
+Ultimately, so-called people counters were identified as an alternative and more accurate method of measurement.
+People counters will be used to measure all relevant classrooms on a long-term basis.
 In addition, existing data sources (including the reservation system in KSL) will be used to check the reliability of the data, identify any patterns and define possible control measures.

 Uni Alhambra – Studierende folgen einer Vorlesung – Hörsaal von oben